AbhayKumar05/Budget-Buddy/README.md

 ## 1. Idea

-The project entails the creation of the budgeting software **"Budget Buddy."** The purpose of Budget Buddy is to assist users effectively manage their personal money by keeping track of their daily, weekly, and monthly spending.
+The project entails the creation of the budgeting software **"Budget Buddy."** The purpose of Budget Buddy is to assist users effectively manage their personal money by keeping track of their spending, making a budget and tracking the bills too.

 ## 2. Background Research